Hack-N-Patch/hack-n-patch.github.io/_posts/2021-05-11HCryptCryptor.md

 Pestudio recognizes the unpacked binary as valid, and gives us lots of context with libraries, imports, strings, etc -this is our final adversary payload.
 Which, according to [Joe Sandbox](https://www.joesandbox.com/analysis/408523/0/html) is BitRAT Xmrig.

-This cryptor behvario overlaps significantly with [Morphisec's](https://blog.morphisec.com/tracking-hcrypt-an-active-crypter-as-a-service) reporting, calling it HCrypt.
+This cryptor behvaior overlaps significantly with [Morphisec's reporting](https://blog.morphisec.com/tracking-hcrypt-an-active-crypter-as-a-service), labeling it HCrypt.

 Related IOCs